 In 2014 she had the opportunity to make her first vintage in her uncle's wine cellar using one of his Qvevris.
 Since then she has been producing wine with the single red grape variety Tavkveri.
 The grapes are grown in the village of Ateni situated centrally in the Kartli Region of eastern Georgia.

-The harvest is usually from the middle to the end of October.
-Then the grapes are transported to the winery in Kiketi south of Tbilisi.
+The harvest is usually from the middle to the end of October, after which the grapes are transported to the winery in Kiketi south of Tbilisi.

 All of Mariam's three vintages has had 2,5-3 days of skin maceration, which is very little compared to Georgian tradition, then the skins are separated from the juice and kept in Qvevri for about 8 months.